phpservermon/phpservermon/README.md

 * Mosms - <http://www.mosms.com>
 * Textmarketer - <http://www.textmarketer.co.uk>

-For these gateways you need an account with sufficient credits.
+Please note: for these gateways you will need an account with sufficient credits.

-If logging is enabled in the configuration, it will log any connection errors, emails and text messages sent.
-The latest log records will be displayed on your web interface.
-The cron/status.cron.php can be added as a cronjob which will keep the server status up to date.

 ## Download